$P=W$ via $\mathcal{H}_2$: Higgs bundles

-In order to interpret this properly, note that the diagonal class, coming from the surface $S$ equals $\omega\otimes\omega$, and therefore annihilates $p_i$.
-This implies that for any two symmetric functions $f$, $g$ of positive degree we have $(fg)(p_i) = 0$.
-Hence we have
+This is compatible with the computation carried out in Section~\ref{sec: hecke on one}.
+Note that the diagonal class, coming from the surface $S^\circ$ equals $\omega\otimes\omega$, and therefore annihilates $\tau_{p,i}$.
+This implies that for any two symmetric functions $f$, $g$ of positive degree we have $(fg)(\tau_{p,i}) = 0$.
+Hence

-The commutation relations between $\psi$ and $T$, together with the values of $T$ on $1$ completely determine the action of $T$ on the polynomial ring generated by $\psi_n(\pi)$ for all $n$ and $\pi\in H_{r,D}$.
-So the action is as described in Section \ref{sec:fock space}, and in particular the results of that section apply, describing the commutation relations between $T$'s, and Theorems \ref{thm:surface W relations} and \ref{thm:W undeformed} also remain valid. \begin{thm} Corollaries \ref{cor:trigonometric}, \ref{cor:rational reduced}, \ref{cor:rational} and Proposition \ref{prop:rational reduced twice} are valid for the spaces $\CM_{r,d,D}^\parell$, $M_{r,d,D}^\parell$ when $H$ is replaced by $H_{r,D}$ and the tautological ring is enlarged by adding the classes $y_{p,i}$. \end{thm}
+We have shown that the action of $T$ on the polynomial ring generated by $\psi_n(\pi)$, $\pi\in H_{r,D}$ fits into the framework of Section~\ref{sec:fock space}.
+In particular, the results of that section apply, such as the commutation relations between operators $T$'s, and Theorems \ref{thm:surface W relations} and \ref{thm:W undeformed}.
+We summarize this as follows.